 Vigilant screening is important for childhood cancer survivors at risk.
 Because of the relatively small size of the pediatric cancer survivor population and the prevalence and time to onset of therapy-related complications, undertaking clinical studies to assess the impact of screening recommendations on the morbidity and mortality associated with the late effect is not feasible.

 Well-conducted studies on large populations of childhood cancer survivors have provided compelling evidence linking specific therapeutic exposures and late effects.
-This evidence has been used by several national and international cooperative groups (Scottish Collegiate Guidelines Network, Children’s Cancer and Leukaemia Group, Children's Oncology Group [COG]) to develop consensus-based clinical practice guidelines to increase awareness and standardize the immediate care needs of medically vulnerable childhood cancer survivors.
+This evidence has been used by several national and international cooperative groups (Scottish Collegiate Guidelines Network, Children’s Cancer and Leukaemia Group, Children's Oncology Group [COG], Dutch Children's Oncology Group) to develop consensus-based clinical practice guidelines to increase awareness and standardize the immediate care needs of medically vulnerable childhood cancer survivors.

 The COG Guidelines for malignant SNs indicate that certain high-risk populations of childhood cancer survivors merit heightened surveillance because of predisposing host, behavioral, or therapeutic factors.

 - Screening for leukemia: t-MDS/AML usually manifests within 10 years after exposure.
-Recommendations include monitoring with history and physical examination for elements of pancytopenia for 10 years after exposure to alkylating agents or topoisomerase II inhibitors.
+Recommendations include monitoring with history and physical examination for signs and symptoms of pancytopenia for 10 years after exposure to alkylating agents or topoisomerase II inhibitors.

 - Screening after radiation exposure: Most other SNs are associated with radiation exposure and usually manifest more than 10 years after exposure.
 Screening recommendations include careful annual physical examination of the skin and underlying tissues in the radiation field.